jundalisay/spblist/content/en/material/principles/part-2/chapter-07c.md

 This is similar to the Earth having a gravitational field or territory which keeps the Earth as a single unit.
 It explains why we and the atmosphere are not flung away by the rotation of the Earth.

 The territory of a galaxy likewise keeps its contents as a single unit, making the size-increase uniform on its stars and matter.

+### The Division of Spacetime

 Descartes assures us that the rate of division of spacetime is also uniform everywhere in the universe.
 This then leads to the constant speed of light which travels on that spacetime.